pascallanger/DIY-Multiprotocol-TX-Module/docs/Models.md

 AETR are simple +100% mixes.
 Note that the model expects Elevator (CH2) to be reversed, which is handled in the module firmware, so no need to reverse it on the Tx.

 ###Flight modes
-CH5 is used to transmit the flight mode to the APM flight controller.
-The original Tx uses a 3-pos switch (SWA) and a 2-pos switch (SWB) to achieve six different combinations, but only five are used (two are the same).
-Flight modes are selected based on a signal on CH5 within a specific range.
+CH5 is used to transmit the flight mode to the APM flight controller by setting the output to a value in a pre-defined range.
+The original Tx uses a 3-pos switch (SWA) and a 2-pos switch (SWB) to achieve six different combinations, but only five are used - with SWA at 0, 1500 is sent when SWB is at 0 and 1, leaving flight mode 3 unused.
+However, in the stock CX-20 flight controller settings, both flight mode 3 and 4 are set to the same flight mode, meaning we can configure our new Tx settings to send a value for mode 3 without changing the standard flight mode behaviour.
+Afterwards, you can optionally use Mission Planner to assign a new flight mode to mode 3 or mode 4, or reconfigure them altogether.

 The values, modes, and switch positions for the stock Tx are: